axelvaldez/radical-companies/_posts/wellbeing/2023-02-02-investing-for-wellbeing-not-just-wealth.markdown

 </div>

 <h1>Left and Right</h1>
  <p>The two women walking in front of me were talking about what they wished existed.
 They seem to have some money to invest, but they didn&rsquo;t dare do so.
-The woman on my left pointed to the one my right that she could invest in &ldquo;somebody you know, maybe someone in your family?&rdquo;, &ldquo;But,&rdquo; responded right womand, &ldquo;I don&rsquo;t have anybody like that!&rdquo; Left woman laughed and said, &ldquo;Well, neither do I. And I don&rsquo;t have that much money, either.&rdquo;</p>
+The woman on my left suggested to the one my right to invest in &ldquo;somebody you know, maybe someone in your family?&rdquo;, &ldquo;But,&rdquo; responded right womand, &ldquo;I don&rsquo;t have anybody like that!&rdquo; Left woman laughed and said, &ldquo;Well, neither do I. And I don&rsquo;t have that much money, either.&rdquo;</p>
  <p>A bit later, left woman brought up &ldquo;community&rdquo; and right woman said, &ldquo;yes, right, I wish I knew where my money went.
 The big funds end up investing in things I don&rsquo;t want to promote.
 They may not even know because it is a business that owns a business that owns a business that is selling some crap like vaporizers.&rdquo; And, oh, the irony: she said this just as she was walking in front of a store that sold vaporizers, and worse.
 In any case, they walked ahead as I got to my destination.</p>

 <h1><span class="_paradigm">RADICAL</span> Investments</h1>